Changes to Domestic RHI Scheme in Spring/Summer 2017

-UPDATE 3rd July 2017: The election held in June 2017 meant that the proposed RHI reform regulations (detailed below) could not be laid before Parliament and come into force until after the election.
-Now that the election has happened, any changes to the Domestic RHI scheme will be subject to decisions taken by the new Government ministers.
-Consequently, OFGEM are unable to specify any further details until they are provided with further information from the Department for Business, Energy and Industrial Strategy.
+NOTE: The election held in June 2017 meant that the proposed RHI reform regulations (detailed below) could not be laid before Parliament and come into force until after the election.

 In early 2016, a consultation was led by the Government to discuss necessary changes to the Domestic Renewable Heat Incentive (RHI).
 Following this consultation, the Department for Business, Energy and Industrial Strategy (BEIS) published its response which was made available in December 2016.
 Detailed within this response are a number of reforms which will affect the Domestic RHI Scheme later this year.